Women's Adventure Travels

-Color of Change focuses its work on six areas: Criminal Justice, Culture Change, Voting Freedom, Tech Justice, Right Wing Politics and White Nationalists, and Economic Justice.
+Color of Change focuses on six areas: Criminal Justice, Culture Change, Voting Freedom, Tech Justice, Right Wing Politics and White Nationalists, and Economic Justice.
 It targets issues that endanger or limit Black people, including media representation, employment prejudice, and unjust incarceration.

 Supporters can contribute to Color of Change by donating, joining the organization for updates, or following Color of Change on Facebook.
 They can also sign the Color of Change’s current petitions.
 One supports free communication between incarcerated individuals and their families.
-Another calls for the firing of officers who killed Breonna Taylor, and a broader one promotes community-based police reform.
+Another calls for firing officers who killed Breonna Taylor, and a broader one promotes community-based police reform.

 The Audre Lorde Project

-The Audre Lorde Project is a Community Organizing Center of people of color who identify as Lesbian, Gay, Bisexual, Two-Spirit, Trans, or Gender Non-Conforming.
+The Audre Lorde Project is a Community Organizing Center for people of color who identify as Lesbian, Gay, Bisexual, Two-Spirit, Trans, or Gender Non-Conforming.
 Based in New York City, ALP promotes social and economic justice through an inclusive, multi-racial, and anti-sexist framework.

 In 1994, Advocates for Gay Men of Color founded ALP to solve community problems with informed, inclusive strategies.
-They named their organization in honor of renowned poet and feminist Audre Lorde, who advocated for Black activism and feminine self-expression throughout her career.
+They named their organization honor of renowned poet and feminist Audre Lorde, who advocated for Black activism and feminine self-expression throughout her career.
 ALP moved into its current location in 1996, and it has continued to operate through the present day.

-ALP’s projects include TransJustice, a trans and GNC activism group, and 3rd Space, which provides resources for education, healthcare, career development, and more.
+ALP’s projects include TransJustice, a trans and GNC activism group, and 3rd Space, which provides education, healthcare, career development, and more.
 Safe OUTside the System: The SOS Collective combats various forms of discrimination and police violence.

 How to Help from Colleen Flynn